zhaoshenzhai/mathwiki/Notes/LUB property iff GLB property.md

 ```

-_Proof_.
-We shall prove the forwards direction; the backwards direction is completely analogous.
+<i>Proof.</i> We shall prove the forwards direction; the backwards direction is completely analogous.
 To this end, take a non-empty subset $B\subseteq X$ that is bounded below.
 Define the set
 $$\begin{equation}
     A\coloneqq\l\{a\in X\mid\fa b\in B:a\leq b\r\},
 \end{equation}$$